diegoBlaylock/StartUp/README.md

 - **Images** - I added images simply as the favicon.ico and at the top of most pages.
 The piano for the room pages will be rendered using css
 - **DB/Login** - Input box and submit button for login.
 All rooms will be stored on the database
 - **WebSocket** - The chat function will send messages using web sockets and also the playing of the piano will send the midi data through web sockets

+## CSS deliverable

+- **Header, footer, and main content body** - On most pages I stylized these except for the rooms for aesthetic and spacing purposes.
+- **Navigation elements** - The navigation elements in the discovery page, create_page, create_user, and piano rooms all are shown on a navbar and don't have any underlining or blue color.
+The profile icon will show a menu when hovered over (only after login)
+- **Responsive to window resizing** - I spent so much time and lines of code trying to make it look pretty.
+Don't overdo it because it will break, but most formatting will change to match the screen size down to an IPhone SE both landscape and portrait.
+The header will shrink and hide elements as both width or height goes down, footer is the same deal.
+Piano and chat will change formatting to better fit a scrolling approach (piano is one row, chat appears after content).
+- **Application elements** - Used okay contrast and whitespace for most elements.
+A TON of flex to center everything (because I'm lazy).
+Buttons!
+Pure CSS buttons that change based on hovering.
+Piano that is built from div elements galour (seriously went ham with the amount divs) and is formatted with css to be a piano.
+Make sure to checkout the player piano room.
+- **Application text content** - Appropriate Sizing of fonts to show emphasis and draw attention.
+Prevented selection of most navigational and informational text.
+- **Application images** - The only images present are the profile pictures and the footer icons.
+I worked to prevent their selection and dragging (which for some stupid reason can't be done in css, but has to be specified in the html).
+For the profile picture, I did a rounded image with a border.
+Actually I lied, an arrow image is present with the chat bar.